 Given the vast difference in the service levels between accountants and specialist firms, it’s no surprise that the latter have a different pricing model.
 However, in practice, specialist firms are actually much cheaper.
 This may sound surprising, but here’s how.

 Anyone can prepare their own tax credit claim if they have the time or inclination.
-In fact, our tax credits page lists many articles that will help you do just that.
+In fact, our R&D Tax Credits guide lists many articles that will help you do just that.
 However, there’s a difference between doing a job and doing a job well, and in this case the difference materialises itself in three ways:

 - decreased claim size